OpenZeppelin/openzeppelin-sdk/packages/docs/docs/docs/linking.md

 > Note: Check out [this article](https://blog.zeppelinos.org/open-source-collaboration-in-the-blockchain-era-evm-packages/)to learn more about EVM packages.

-To link the OpenZeppelin contracts EVM package into your project, simply run:
+To link the OpenZeppelin contracts EVM package into your project, simply run the following:

 ```console
 npx zos link openzeppelin-eth@2.2.0